csantos92/DomainSearch-Script/README.md

 # Search Domain Script
-A python script that lets your check if a web domain (or multiple domains at once) is available to buy or not.
+A python script that lets you check if a web domain (or multiple domains at once) is available to buy or not.

 How to use it: